 Specific absorption rate (SAR) is a measure of the amount of RF energy that is absorbed by tissues in the human body and is expressed in watts per kg (W/kg).
-This measurement is used to determine whether or not a mobile phone complies with the safety standards or guidelines, see Figure 6.
+This measurement is used to determine whether or not a mobile phone complies with the safety standards or guidelines at frequencies below 6GHz where RF energy is absorbed by tissues in the human body, see Figure 12.